 As we get older several forces combine to make a blocked nose develop.
 Gravitational forces and loss of skin elasticity have the following effect on the nose:

-These combined forces cause the very common problem of age related nasal obstruction.
+These combined forces cause the very common problem of age-related nasal obstruction.
 Dr Robinson finds that if you have age related nasal obstruction then the best way to improve this is through a functional rhinoplasty.
-Dr Robinson is presenting his results of age related nasal obstruction at the annual ENT meeting in 2015.

-To discuss any of these conditions or procedures make an appointment with Dr Robinson
+To discuss Functional Rhinoplasty further, please make an appointment with Dr Dan Robinson.